Our Vision, Aims and Strategy

 What we plan to do:

-- Build upon our partnerships and relationships with supportive organisations at national level;
+- Build upon existing relationships and develop new ones with like-minded organisations at national level.

-- Develop social media capacity to share stories, hope and ideas for action.
+- Encourage supporters to increase use of social media throughout the year to share stories, hope and ideas for action

 How we plan to do it:

-- seek out additional volunteers to develop the use of various social media approaches;
+- Seek out additional volunteers to develop the use of various social media approaches and advise about on-line meeting platforms.

-- develop further ways of measuring OWW’s impact.
-OWW’s work has impact at different levels: we can measure this e.g. through the number of visits to OWW website; reports from OWW event organisers; reference to OWW events and activities on the internet; reports back from individuals inspired by OWW to take action; and levels of social media use.
+- Develop further ways of measuring OWW’s impact.
+OWW’s work has impact at different levels: we can measure this, for example, through the number of visits to OWW website; reports from OWW event organisers; reference to OWW events and activities on the internet; reports back from individuals inspired by OWW to take action; and levels of social media use.